Customizing the QuickBooks Online Chart of Accounts

 If you are thinking, “I don’t have any departments”, bear with me.
 This applies to you too.

 In every business, there are different segments of operations or different buckets of things to work about when running a business.
 Usually, you’ll be able to notice these most based on the types of expenses you have.
 What general administrative tasks do you have?
 Do you have a sales department or is that even a big area of your business?
 Do you consider sales a part of your marketing?
 Do you have a lot of technology to manage?
 What about your facilities?
 Do you have rent, utilities, maintenance, etc?
 I want you to determine these buckets of your business.
 I’d love to see you come up with about 5 and no more than 10.
-My Chart of Accounts Template can definitely help you with this.

 Here is the reason behind this strategy of looking at your business based on these departments.
 When customizing your chart of accounts, you’ll want to group these accounts together.
 You’ll want all the revenue related to the department in one grouping and you’ll want all the expenses related to the department in another grouping (because revenue and expenses show up in different parts of the profit and loss statement).
 But, once you see your business (and the numbers) based on these operational buckets, you can get a bigger picture view of your business to make decisions.
 In other words, you won’t get lost in the details!